 MUNCH THAT GRASS: BIOMASS REDUCTIONS REDUCE FIRE HAZARDS.
 Matthew Shapero, UCCE and Roxanne Foss, Vollmar Natural Lands Consulting.

 Matthew Shapero is the Livestock & Range Advisor in Santa Barbara and Ventura Counties and provides locally based extension, education, and applied research focused primarily on the interactions of livestock production systems with rangeland ecosystems, including wildlife habitat, invasive plants, wildland fire, prescribed fire, soil health, and watershed health.

 Roxanne Foss is a Senior Ecologist for Vollmar Natural Lands Consulting.
 She is an ecologist with a robust understanding of science-based adaptive land management, field survey protocols, and ecological principles.
 Her project diversity includes grassland mapping and rapid assessments, riparian restoration, rare plant population modeling, and biological preserve monitoring.

 The Range Management Advisory Committee was statutorily created by Section 741 of the Public Resources Code of the State of California to advise the Board of Forestry and Fire Protection, the Resources Agency, the California Environmental Protection Agency, and the California Department of Food and Agriculture on rangeland resource issues.

-Thank you for joining us in Stockton and we hope to see you at another event later this year!
+We hope to see you at another event later this year!